-Healthcare employers.
-If your business is a doctor’s office, hospital, clinic or urgent care center, you may need up to 15 additional notices, depending on your state and the business you operate.
-Most healthcare industry-specific posters focus on bio-hazardous materials, radiation and private health information (HIPAA), including:
+Healthcare facilities.
+If your business is a medical office, hospital, clinic, urgent care center or nursing home, you may be responsible for up to 17 additional notices, depending on your state and the business you operate.
+Most healthcare labor law posters focus on bio-hazardous materials, radiation and private health information (HIPAA), such as:

 - Radiation Notices

 - Health Effects from Contaminated Water in Eyewash Stations

 Restaurants.
 Restaurants and food-service establishments must display up to five specific employee notices.
 Depending on your state, these restaurant labor law posters may address hand washing, choking assistance, CPR, tips and wages, and service of alcohol to minors.
 Also state-dependent, new predictive scheduling and fair work week laws may necessitate employee-facing postings to inform employees of their rights.